-Lower impressions than estimated by the Keyword Tool or Traffic Estimator
+Lower impressions than estimated by the Keyword Planner

-You might notice that the number of impressions that the Keyword Tool or Traffic Estimator proposes is larger than the actual number of impressions that your ads receive.
+You might notice that the number of impressions that the Keyword Planner gives you is larger than the actual number of impressions that your ads receive.
 There are a few reasons why this can occur.
-Limiting your budget or setting up ad scheduling so that your ads only run at certain times will limit the impressions that you receive, which the tools don't take into account.
+Limiting your budget or setting up ad scheduling, so that your ads only run at certain times, will limit the impressions that you receive – the tool doesn't take this into account.

 How Google Instant measures ad impressions